robgk-Apex/Smartstay/README.md

 # 🏡 SmartStay USA

-**A full-stack short, medium & long-term rental marketplace — "Airbnb 2.0" for the United States.**
+**A full-stack short, medium & long-term rental marketplace for the United States.**

 Owners list their homes and set their own rates by the **night, weekend, week, or month**.
 Guests search, compare, and book beautiful stays across the country — with real availability,